HyangDan2/VSPilot0006/README.md

-# UDIR Real-Time AI Upscaler
+# Camera Real-Time AI Upscaler

 This project demonstrates real-time IR camera upscaling using Real-ESRGAN and face detection with PySide6.